myevolve/PrimoGPT/README.md

 The success of this research would not have been possible without these foundational contributions to the field of AI in finance.

-## Future Development

-This repository will undergo further enhancements following the doctoral defense, including:
-- Code optimization and performance improvements
-- Translation of remaining components to English
-- Detailed setup and execution documentation
-- Enhanced RAG system implementation
-- Extended documentation

 ## License and Disclaimer

 This project is licensed under the MIT License.
 This repository contains academic research code intended for educational purposes only.
 Nothing herein constitutes financial advice or trading recommendations.
 The trading strategies and analyses are experimental in nature and have not been validated for real-world trading.
 Users should be aware that trading involves substantial risk of loss and should always consult financial professionals before making investment decisions.

----
-Note: This repository is part of ongoing doctoral research.
-Further improvements and documentation will be added following the defense.